Health/Health Research Program

 Findings informed the development of Benefits Navigation Toolkits and a Community Resource Map in Hindi, designed to support independent, self-paced learning for older adults and caregivers.

-Culturally tailored research materials developed in Hindi
+Culturally tailored resources provided in Hindi and regional languages

 Looking Ahead